beeware/toga/docs/background/roadmap.rst

 Containers are widgets that can contain other widgets.

-* Box - A box drawn around a collection of widgets; often has a label

-    - Cocoa: NSBox
-    - GTK+: Done
-    - iOS:
-    - Winforms: ?
-    - Android: ?

 * ButtonContainer - A layout for a group of radio/checkbox options

     - Cocoa: NSMatrix, or NSView with pre-set constraints.